Shipbroking and Chartering (MSc)

 Get your Degree awarded

-Academic staff consisting of professionals with significant career at sea and generally in the shipping industry, being in collaboration with special academic personnel highly expertize in business and the international maritime affairs.
+Academic staff consisting of professionals with a significant career at sea and generally in the shipping industry, being in collaboration with special academic personnel highly expert in business and the international maritime affairs.
 Below are the maritime jobs, that our courses prepare you.

 SHIPOWNER'S OFFICE